montilab/pipeliner-2/README.md

 module load nextflow
 ```

-## Update paths to the working directory, index, input and output files in rnaseq.nf file
+## Update paths to the working directory, index, input and output files in rnaseq.config file

-## Make sure the regex in load_bams workflow matches your fastq files
+## Make sure the regex in load_reads or load_bams workflow matches your fastq/bam files